jimweirich/rspec-given/README.md

 RSpec.
 It now depends on a given_core gem for the basic functionality and then adds the RSpec specific code.

-* rspec-given now require RSpec version 2.12 or better.
+* rspec-given now requires RSpec version 2.12 or better.

 ### Minitest/Given